 - The Urban Fellows Program offers nine-month fellowship which combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.
 Opens to recent graduates (graduated no more than 2 years).
 Provides a stipend of $30,000 and Health Insurance coverage.

-- The Illinois Governor Pat Quinn's Office offers fellowships and internships for college and graduate students as well as college graduates to experience first hand the inner workings of state government.
+- The Illinois Governor JB Pritzker's Office offers fellowships and internships for college and graduate students as well as college graduates to experience first hand the inner workings of state government.

 - Minority Access-Internship Program is designed for talented undergraduate and graduate students experience the diversity and scope of career opportunities available in the federal government and other entities.
 The program provides students with the opportunity to merge academic theory with practical application in the workplace.